chris-moreton/concourse-pipeline-controller/README.md

 A Concourse pipeline that manages the pipelines of other services within the same Concourse instance.

-It provides an opinionated pipeline that can be used easily, and extended, in your application.
+It provides an opinionated pipeline that can be enabled for any application in the same GitHub organisation as the controller is running.

 Java (Gradle) and NodeJS (yarn) applications are supported.

 It will build the application and maintain the infrastructure.

 It deploys to Cloud Foundry and uses AWS for backend services such as databases and Elasticsearch instances.

-The example image shown above shows the core pipeline that has been extended to include several additional jobs, such as the migration of data from a legacy system.

 ## Using the Pipeline